jeovela/Assembly-Language/README.md

 This repository contains all my coursework pertaining to CS-271: Computer Architecture & Assembly Language.
 Below is a brief description of each program.

-Program 1: Program asks user to enter two numbers.
-Program then calculates the values using elementary arithmetic and displays the results to the user.
+Program 1: Wrote a program that asks user to enter two numbers.
+Program then proceeds to calculate the values using elementary arithmetic and displays the results to the user.

-Program 2: Program calculates Fibonacci numbers.
+Program 2: Wrote a program that calculates Fibonacci numbers.
 First, program will ask user how many Fibonacci numbers to display.
 User must select a number in range of [1..46].
 Program will validate user's input before proceeding.
 Next, program will calculate and display Fibonacci numbers with at least 5 spaces between terms.